Important Minerals For Your Child (And How To Help Them Get Enough)

 Keep reading to learn about the importance of minerals for your child.
 Or, you might like to use the following links to jump to the information you’re looking for:

-Although vitamins and minerals have a few things in common (for example, both are classified as micronutrients) there are significant differences between these two nutrient groups.
+Although vitamins and minerals in food have a few things in common (for example, both are classified as micronutrients) there are significant differences between these two nutrient groups.

 Vitamins are organic substances, which means they are produced by plants and animals.